Stonemasonry Restoration: Mastering Techniques for Stone Conservation

 7. Sealing

 Stone surfaces are naturally porous and can absorb spills, leading to stains and etching.
 Sealing provides a protective barrier that minimizes this absorption, extending the life of the stone and maintaining its appearance.
+Stone fabricators and bench installers often perform this task to ensure long-lasting protection.

 Materials Used: Impregnating sealers that penetrate the stone’s surface, often based on silicon or silicates for natural stones.
 Enhancing sealers, which may contain color-enhancing agents to deepen the color of the stone, are also used, especially for stones like slate or tumbled marble that benefit from color enhancement.